AFO's Programs Aim to Serve the Lifespan

 Every year in April, AFO co-hosts a statewide advocacy day at the Oklahoma State Capitol with six other autism and disability-focused organizations.
 This event offers a resource fair, speakers, and a chance to engage your state legislators on the autism issues that impact you or your family member.

-Early Childhood Inclusion
+Early Childhood and Social Inclusion

 Providing training and business solutions to Oklahoma’s employers